arifkhaan/arifkhaan.github.io/aboutme.md

       <img align= "left" src="../img/IMG_9411.jpeg" height="270px">
     </div>
 <p>
 I am graduated with master of science (MS) degree in Electrical Engineeriing from COMSATS University and Ph.D degree in Electronics and Commuication Engineering from <a href="https://www.giki.edu.pk/">Ghulam Ishaq Khan (GIK) Institute of Engineering Sciences and Technology Topi, Swabi</a> Pakistan, in 2016 and 2021, respectively.
 During my MS research, I worked on the performance analysis of detection algorithms for MIMO-OFDM receivers under the supervision of <a href="https://www.cuiatd.edu.pk/">Prof. Dr Shahid Khattak</a>.
-I carried out my PhD research under the supervision of <a href="https://giki.edu.pk/personnel/dr-zia-ul-haq-abbas/">Prof. Dr Zia-ul-Haq-Abbas</a>  and <a href="https://giki.edu.pk/personnel/abbas/">Prof. Dr Ghulam Abbas</a> .
-My PhD thesis broadly focuses on the performance analysis of user-centric small cell aided heterogeneous cellular networks using stochastic geometry and the theory of point processes.
-Prior to joining <a href="https://www.giki.edu.pk/telecon">TeleCoN Lab</a> at GIK Institute, I worked as operation and maintaenance engineer and also as visiting lecturer at COMWAVE Institute (part time) in different span of time.
+I carried out my PhD research focusing on the performance analysis of user-centric small cell aided heterogeneous cellular networks using stochastic geometry and the theory of point processes under the supervision of <a href="https://giki.edu.pk/personnel/dr-zia-ul-haq-abbas/">Prof. Dr Zia-ul-Haq-Abbas</a>  and <a href="https://giki.edu.pk/personnel/abbas/">Prof. Dr Ghulam Abbas</a>.
     </p>
   </div>
 </body>
 </html>

-After completing my Ph.D, I was a Post-Doc fellow at [Smart Networing Laboratory (SNL)](https://sites.google.com/view/smart-networking), Chosun University from Nov.
-2021 to Mar.
-2022.
-During Post-Doc, I worked on the 1) modelling and performance analysis of the flying adhoc/aerial-terrestrail networks and 2) machine learning empowered wireless networks.

-Then I joined the [Department of Computer Engineering at Chosun University](https://www.chosun.ac.kr) in Apr.
-2022 as an Assistant Professor.
-My current research mainly span in the area of intelligent 5G and beyond networks.
+After completing my Ph.D., I was a Postdoc fellow at the [Smart Networing Laboratory (SNL)](https://sites.google.com/view/smart-networking), Chosun University, from November 2021 to March 2022.
+During my Postdoc, I worked on 1) modeling and performance analysis of flying ad hoc/aerial-terrestrial networks and 2) machine learning-enhanced wireless networks.
+Later on, I joined the [Department of Computer Engineering at Chosun University](https://www.chosun.ac.kr) as an Assistant Professor and Research Assistant Professor.
+Currently I am working as a Research Fellow under the supervision of Professor Hien Quoc Ngo at the Center of Wireless Innovations (CWI), Queens Unoversity Belfast.
+My current research focus on the analysis of Electromagnetic Information Theory (EIT) within the context of specific Electronic Warfare (EW) scenarios.

-Keeping aside all the jargons, maths and information, I love to spend my leisure time in reading, exploring nature, and outing with my nearest friends.
+Keeping aside all the jargons, maths and information, I love to spend my leisure time in reading, exploring nature, and outing with friends.

  ----